Essentially Ellington High School Jazz Band Competition and Festival: History

 Beginning in 1995, Essentially Ellington materials were offered only to school bands across New York State and the greater New York metropolitan area.
 Over the next few years, the program grew to include all schools across the United States and Canada.
 As of 2025, over 7,100 schools across 58 countries have received free scores and resources.

 In 2002, the first Essentially Ellington Writing Contest was held, inviting participating students to submit an essay or short story discussing various topics of jazz.
 Winners received the chance to reading their essay on the festival's opening day, as well as having a seat in the Rose Theater engraved in their honor.
 The contest was discontinued following the conclusion of the 2011 festival.

 In early 2006, Jazz at Lincoln Center announced the debut of Essentially Ellington's first regional festival.
 The regional festivals are non-competitive and offer high school jazz bands of different levels the opportunity to play Ellington's music and receive professional feedback.

 Starting in 2008, selections by big band composers other than Ellington were transcribed for the first time.
-In succeeding years, music by Benny Carter, Count Basie, Dizzy Gillespie, Mary Lou Williams, Gerald Wilson, Fletcher Henderson, Benny Golson, and others have been released.
+In succeeding years, music by Benny Carter, Count Basie, Dizzy Gillespie, Mary Lou Williams, Gerald Wilson, Fletcher Henderson, Benny Golson, Melba Liston, and others have been released.

 In 2013, a new selection process was introduced in which the top three bands chosen from five national regions would compete in New York City.
 Another major change made that year was the opening up of the main competition to allow conglomerate bands; extra-curricular bands composed of students from more than one high school; to compete directly with the high school bands.
 From 2005 until 2012, one conglomerate band was chosen to appear as a special guest in an exhibition performance outside of the festival, with the exception of 2008, when there were two conglomerate winners.

 Additionally in 2013, the Gerhard W. Vosshall Student Composition/Arranging Contest was added to the festival following a donation from the Vosshall family made in Gerhard's honor.
 The contest was renamed the Dr. J. Douglas White Student Composition and Arranging Contest in 2016.
 Each year, a winning composition is chosen from submissions sent from high school students in the US and Canada to be recorded and performed by the Jazz at Lincoln Center Orchestra.
 The winning composer receives a cash prize, a trip to the competition in order to conduct their piece, and a composition lesson.
 The lesson was originally with Ellington historian David Berger, but shifted to JLCO saxophonist Ted Nash in 2015.